feenix100/feenix100/README.md

 # About Me

-I’m a Computer Science Student.
-My goal is to escape from the warehouse simulation loop I am stuck in.
-Then find a new job in the tech industry simulation.

 I am an engineer, yet I don't have any problems to solve.
 I have the freedom to build but I’m still searching for a purpose that gives direction to that freedom.

 I have been building random apps.
 My skills could be put to better use, if I could find the right opportunity.